 - Bicyclists, skaters, and skateboarders must always yield the right of way to pedestrians

 - Patrons should be aware of their surroundings on the trail

 - Patrons are encouraged to walk or jog with a companion

 - Hide your belongings, lock your car, and take your keys

-The Capital Area Greenway System became a reality in March 1974 after citizens became concerned over rapid growth and urbanization.
+The Capital Area Greenway System became a reality in March 1974 after citizens became concerned about rapid growth and urbanization.
 The City of Raleigh responded with the Greenway master plan which permitted urban development while preserving Raleigh's characteristic natural beauty.
-The idea has developed into a 100-mile, 3700-acre system and continues to grow.
+The idea has developed into a 117-mile, 3700-acre system and continues to grow.
 A major goal of the Greenway Program is to establish a closed network of interconnected trails.